How to Pack for a Day Hike: Packing List & Tips (2026)

 Check Price on Amazon

-This is what you need for self-defense if you encounter a bear or some other wild animal and it charges you (it is of prime importance to have a can of bear spray when hiking in bear country).
+For self-defense, you’ll need bear spray if you encounter a bear or other wildlife and it charges – bear spray is essential when hiking in bear country.

-In addition to the basic stuff above, you may wish to carry with you some extra items.
+In addition to the basics above, you may want to carry some extra items.

 Day hike extras